 Equity Shares of the Company can be held in the dematerialised form with either National Securities Depository Limited or Central Depository Services Limited.
-Around 97.83% Equity Shares out of the total 9,65,01,958 equity shares issued by the Company so far have been dematerialized up to March 31, 2020.
+Around 97.78% Equity Shares out of the total 9,40,20,671 paid up equity shares issued by the Company have been dematerialized up to March 31, 2021.

-OUTSTANDING ADRs/GDRs/WARRANTS OR ANY CONVERTIBLE NOT APPLICABLE INSTRUMENTS, CONVERSION DATE AND LIKELY IMPACT ON EQUITY NOTAFFLICADLE
+OUTSTANDING ADRS/GDRS/WARRANTS OR ANY CONVERTIBLE INSTRUMENTS, CONVERSION DATE AND LIKELY IMPACT ON EQUITY: